 - Tight integration with DataFrames.jl

 - Interactivity like panning, zooming, toggling powered by Snap.svg

 - Supports a large number of common plot types

 The latest release of Gadfly can be installed from the Julia REPL prompt with

 This installs the package and any missing dependencies.
-Gadfly can be loaded with
+From there, the simplest of plots can be rendered to your default internet browser with

-Now that you have it loaded, check out the Tutorial for a tour of basic plotting and the various manual pages for more advanced usages.
+Now that you have it installed, check out the Tutorial for a tour of basic plotting and the various manual pages for more advanced usages.